297Abhishek/Resource_Analytics/README.md

 1. Clone or download this repository.
 2. Open `Resource_Analytics_2025.pbix` in Power BI Desktop.
 3. Interact with the filters and slicers to explore department-wise trends.
-4. Export visuals or share insights with HR stakeholders.
+4. Export visuals or share insights with Resorce stakeholders.

 ---